Linear model reduction using spectral proper orthogonal decomposition: Spectral solution operator projection method

 The forcing sum in \eqref{eq:corr_pgp_toapprox}, which is difficult to compute directly because it involves resolvents, must also be approximated.
 In the unreduced equations, this term is the same at each frequency, so the sum over frequencies only needs to be computed once.
 Any approximation of this term should be the same for each frequency to avoid quadratic scaling in $N_\omega$.
-The natural choice for approximating the forcing sum is to approximate each term by
+The natural choice is to approximate each term by